semaphoreci/book-monorepo-cicd/chapters/02-what-is-monorepo.md

 [^pipeline]: CI/CD Pipeline: A Gentle Introduction https://semaphoreci.com/blog/cicd-pipeline

-## 1.3 What monorepos bring to the table
+## 1.3 What Monorepos Bring to the Table

 At first glance, the choice between monorepos and multirepos might not seem like a big deal.
 On second look though, it’s a decision that deeply influences how you and your team interacts.